riff-lang/site/src/doc.md

 ```

 Iterating over a user-defined function is also similar to a table,
-iterating over each byte in its compiled bytecode table.
+iterating over each byte in its compiled bytecode array.

 ```riff
 fn f(x) {